archphile/thepenguin/content/posts/2018-12-27-getting-your-life-back-part-one-social-media.md

 I have to admit that I did not expect that deleting my social media accounts (apart from **Linkdedin** which I am still obliged to have and occasionaly use for business reasons) to change my life so drastically.

-The first days without all these apps on my smartphone were really strange.
-I kept opening the screen on my smartphone realizing that I could not lose by infinitely scrolling my **Facebook** or **Twitter** feed.
+The first days without all these apps on my smartphone I felt really funny.
+I kept opening the screen of my smartphone realizing that I could not spend my time by infinitely scrolling my **Facebook** or **Twitter** feed.
 So, I decided to **replace an old habit with a new one** and **I started reading** electronic books.
 After 2 months of almost being addicted to reading, I bought a **Kindle**.
 After all these months, I only use my smartphone when needed (and mainly for my **GTD** system).

 Regarding all the information that is not served on my feeds, I now visit all the pages I want (news, entertainment etc.) **whenever I want**.

+Not being continuously bombarded with low-quality content makes me feel much calmer and focusing to what is really important in REAL life.

 In addition to that, I started using **Reddit**.
 Although I don't consider it a social medium, **Reddit** can be as harmful (it has their own implementation of like named "karma") as all these other services above, but being more like a **multi-forum** platform, if you use it right it can be a very valuable resource of knowledge.
 Some subreddits I follow are r/minimalism, r/anticonsumption, r/socialmediasceptisicm, r/gtd, r/photography, r/buddhism etc.

 In order to publish my photos, I used **Flickr** for a while, but I decided to create my own site for this reason, so I deleted **Flickr** too.

+I keep having communication with all the people I want and the most important is that **I spend far less time on my smartphone** and online in general.
+This last behavior change was big **life changer**, but let's talk about it on a separate post!

 What is really important is that **I feel that I escaped from dystopia**.
 I miss **nothing** from my old social media days.

-I keep having communication with all the people I want and the most important is that **I spend far less time on my smartphone** and online in general.
-This last behavior change was big **life changer**, but let's talk about it on a separate post!
+Social media are addictive on purpose; they were created to be this way.
+And living with a an addiction less can only make life better.